Informative Essay Guide

 3. Comparing Things (Compare-Contrast Essay)

-By comparing and contrasting things in an essay, you’ll provide similarities and dissimilarities.
+By comparing and contrasting things in an essay, you’ll highlight similarities and differences.
 You can choose this sub-type when writing an informative paper about a person, for example.
 It will let you explain how their behavior or viewpoints have changed during their professional career.

 Topic example: “Detailing Peirce’s changes in theory of signs.”

-Thesis statement example: “Charles Pierce had introduced his theory of signs in the 1860s, yet during his academic path, he had modified it several times, making the third, Final Account more detailed, sophisticated, and extensive.”
+Central claim example: “Charles Pierce had introduced his theory of signs in the 1860s, yet during his academic path, he had modified it several times, making the third Account more refined, sophisticated, and extensive.”

 ⇓ Check an Example Below ⇓